Ulyouth/TurboLearner/README.md

 * The `Core` folder contains the code of the OpenFoam solver used in this project, which is a modified third-party implementation of the Myong-Kasagi model, but this can also be easily adapted for other solvers.
 * `Simulations/Sampling` contains the sampling code which takes a list of parameters and calls the solver with them, organizing their results when done
 * `Simulations/Evaluation` determines which samples show the best matches, for a given set of parameters
-* `Simulations/Optimization` applies the same algorithm as the evaluation step, but takes all sample parameters into consideration (useful optimizing simulation times)
+* `Simulations/Optimization` applies the same algorithm as the evaluation step, but takes all sample parameters into consideration (useful for optimizing simulation times)